Month: January 2024

 Why didn’t anyone save the Romanovs?

-Since I am enjoying this book, I thought to share the read with you.
+Since I am enjoyed this book, I thought to share the read with you.
 I know it is a little off topic to my usual but not so far from my latest WWI novel, Time Heal my Heart. the Russian Revolution happened during WWI.

 Deposed from 300 years of Royalty.

-Noone deserves this fate, especially those born into royalty who had served their country whether adequately or not.
+No one deserves this fate, especially those born into royalty who had served their country whether adequately or not.
 This last Imperial family represented 300 years of glorious dynastic rule over vast lands and palaces.
 But the politics turned against the Tsar and the Tsarina particularly.
 She was a German princess of Hesse married to Nicholas to secure European alliances.
 When WWI broke out in 1914 her German connections were not as appreciated by Russians as Russia was on the side of Britain and France and Germany the enemy.

 Alexandra the unpopular Tsarina

 Adding to this unpopularity was the fact that Alexandra had become obsessed with Rasputin the monk.
-He was moved into the royal palace to supposedly cure her son of his hemophilia.
+He moved into the royal palace to supposedly cure her son of his hemophilia.
 This genetically transmitted disease was the blight of the family’s happiness.
 As the only son and promised heir of Russia, this disease made life difficult and precarious.
 Alexey at any time could bleed to death from any injury that drew blood.
 His body could not produce the clotting factor necessary to stop a flow of blood like normal people.
 Hence, he spent his childhood almost literally wrapped in cotton wool.
 His mother Alexandra fussed and cosseted over him to the neglect of her more robust daughters.

 Four daughters and a sickly heir